planktivore/SPCConvert/README.md

 The results are then saved into a new directory structure and a web app is build from the data using pystache (mustache) templates and some javascript and html files stored in the app directory.

+Additionally spreadsheet (features.tsv) is created with features of every detected object.
+These can be used for further analyses of the observed entities.

 ### Configuring for a Specific Camera ###